The leadership of Shaping the Parish is made up of trainers who are all congregational and/or organization development practitioners.

-Robert Gallagher brings 40 years of experience in leadership training and parish development.
+Robert Gallagher brings over 40 years of experience in leadership training and parish development.
 Bob offers exceptional skills in facilitating shifts and changes in people and organizations.
 He provides practical methods and vision for a transformed parish.
 He’s served on an industrial mission staff, as a parish priest and a diocesan staff person.
 He is the founder of the Church Development Institute.
 Bob has a masters degree in Organization Development from Goddard College.
 Bob lives in Seattle.

 Susan Adam is a professional artist having been trained in fine arts at Colorado College, San Francisco Art Institute and the Massachusetts College of Art.
 She brings an individualistic, insightful perspective to the program.
 Susan is empathic, easygoing and inclusive.
 Susan is part of the congregational development consultant network in the Diocese of Maine.
 Susan lives in Maine.